 Nobody knows how this socio-economic experiment will pan out but there are many who have strong and differing opinions about it.
 VoB provides a platform to discuss the potential benefits and pitfalls of Bitcoin.

-The goal is to provide comprehensive understanding and enable all attendees to make well-informed decisions about Bitcoin related to their profession.
+The goal is to provide comprehensive understanding and enable all attendees to make well-informed decisions about Bitcoin.

 Everything important at a glance